 Curriculum vitae (pdf, 67.7 kb)

-Currently, the chair of the Department of Psychology and director of the Marriage and Family Studies Laboratory and formerly the deputy to the president of Binghamton University (July 2006 to Aug.
-2009) and interim director of Clinical Training (June 2006 to Dec.
-2006).
-Ad hoc reviewer: Assessment, Developmental Psychology, Journal of Abnormal Psychology, Journal of Consulting & Clinical Psychology, Journal of Family Psychology, Journal of Marriage and Family, Journal of Social and Personal Relationships, Personal Relationships, Psychological Assessment.
-Membership in Professional Societies: Association for Psychological Science (APS), Association for Behavioral and Cognitive Therapies (ABCT), Co-President of ABCT Special Interest Group: Couples Research and Therapy (2001-2003), International Association of Relationship Researchers (IARR), National Council on Family Relations (NCFR).
+Currently, the chair of the Department of Psychology and director of the Marriage and Family Studies Laboratory.
+Formerly, the deputy to the president of Binghamton University (July 2006 to Aug.
+2009) and interim director of Clinical Training (June 2006 to Dec 2006), and APA Executive Branch Science Fellow with the U.S. Department of Justice & White House Office of Science and Technology Policy (Sep 2015 to Aug 2016).
+Membership in Professional Societies: American Psychological Association (APA), Association for Psychological Science (APS), Association for Behavioral and Cognitive Therapies (ABCT), Co-President of ABCT Special Interest Group: Couples Research and Therapy (2001-2003), International Association of Relationship Researchers (IARR), National Council on Family Relations (NCFR).
 Licensed psychologist: New York (#014850).

 Changes in marriage and family functioning.